 Peony Light Requirements

-How much sun your Peony requires will depend firstly on the type and secondly on variety.
+How much sun your plant requires will depend on the type of peonies and variety.

-Herbaceous Peonies generally need as much light as you can give them – preferably 8 hours per day.
+Herbaceous Peonies generally need as much light as possible – preferably 8 hours daily.
 Planted in more temperate regions, they can handle plenty of full sun without succumbing to problems with excessive heat.
 The more light you give these beauties, the more flowers they will produce.

 Itoh Peonies are much the same, needing a full day of direct sun to produce as many large blooms as possible per season.
 They will flower more vigorously and for more extended periods when they have enough energy to do so, and that energy all comes from plenty of direct sun exposure.